 Tanzania is the land of Kilimanjaro, Serengeti, Zanzibar AND the most amazing friendly people.
-I witnessed this first hand when I recently traveled to Tanzania as part of my big Africa overland trip.
+I witnessed this first hand when I traveled through Tanzania as part of my big Africa overland trip.
 Getting a local sim card is a must for me when traveling.
 Being connected to the internet is a vital resource for my spontaneous travel style and because I am also on a journey to visit every country in the world you can already find more than 150 prepaid sim card guides on Traveltomtom from all around the world: Uganda, South Africa, Namibia, Zambia, Uganda, Kenya, Cairo, Cameroon, Rwanda, Ethiopia, Europe, Frankfurt, Germany, Amsterdam, London, United Kingdom, Istanbul, Turkey, USA, Dubai and many more.

 Very simple example, the people in Tanzania speak limited English, so a translation app comes in handy but doesn’t work if you have no internet connection.
 Or what about getting around, finding hotels, transportation, restaurants, etc. Google Maps will be your best friend.